neverlocal/paulicirc/docs/getting-started.rst

 Unitary Representation
 ^^^^^^^^^^^^^^^^^^^^^^

-The unitary representation of a gadget can be obtained via the `Gadget.unitary <https://paulicirc.readthedocs.io/en/latest/api/paulicirc.gadgets.html#paulicirc.gadgets.Gadget.unitary>`_ method:
+The unitary representation of a gadget can be obtained via the :meth:`Gadget.unitary <paulicirc.gadgets.Gadget.unitary>` method:

 >>> g = Gadget.from_paulistr("Z", pi/2)
 >>> g.unitary().round(3)
 array([[ 1.-0.j,  0.+0.j],
        [ 0.+0.j, -0.+1.j]])

-The action of a gadget on a statevector can be computed via the `Gadget.statevec <https://paulicirc.readthedocs.io/en/latest/api/paulicirc.gadgets.html#paulicirc.gadgets.Gadget.statevec>`_ method:
+The action of a gadget on a statevector can be computed via the :meth:`Gadget.statevec <paulicirc.gadgets.Gadget.statevec>` method:

 >>> state = np.array([1/np.sqrt(2), 1/np.sqrt(2)])
 >>> g.statevec(state)